A better zip bomb

 |unzips zbsm.zip and zblg.zip||✓||✓||✓||✓||✓||✓||✖|

-A version of this article will appear in the USENIX WOOT 2019 workshop.
+A version of this article appeared at the USENIX WOOT 2019 workshop.
+The workshop talk video, slides, and transcript are available.
 The source code of the paper is available.
 The artifacts prepared for submission are zipbomb-woot19.zip.

 Did you find a system that chokes on one of these zip bombs?
 Did they help you demonstrate a vulnerability or win a bug bounty?
 Let me know and I'll try to mention it here.